bspain/osn2025-bhpt/TRANSCRIPT.md

 [ Slide – Visualize all work]

-The first step here is to make sure that the team is able to visualize all of the work in flight and this should really mean ALL of the work.
+The first step here is to make sure that the team is able to visualize all of the work in flight _and this should really mean ALL of the work_.
 Regardless of if the team is operating in a style that's Agile, or Kanban, or even Waterfall, the intent here is that incoming work should be known, what’s actively being worked on should be known, and that there is a record of what has been accomplished.
 I've worked with engineering teams who will get into deep debates over how big should something be before it's represented on a board.
 I've seen some engineering teams want to blow this process out exponentially and add all sorts of columns track all manner of different states of the work that's in flight.
 Your job as the manager is then to try to find what's the elegant balance that fits your team.
 Make sure that no one’s work remains ‘hidden’, but avoid overly complex work tracking process.
 I've seen other teams that have been adamant that they want to eschew the idea of even having to track work to begin with.
 This may feel like a way of operating that is the most-flexible, but as I will talk about next, too often this leads into too many things in flight at the same time, and often with poorly understood value propositions.